-The Nissan Leaf is powered by an electric motor that some test drivers say provides strong initial acceleration and adequate power on the highway.
-However, others mention that the 2015 Leaf could use more passing power at higher speeds.
-Critics appreciate that the Leaf is very smooth and virtually silent at speed.
+An electric motor powers the Nissan Leaf, and a number of reviewers find it delivers strong initial acceleration and decent punch on the highway.
+Still, others say the 2015 Leaf would benefit from more passing power at higher speeds.
+Test drivers like that, at speed, the Leaf is especially smooth and practically silent.
 The EPA reports that the Leaf gets 126/101 mpg-equivalent city/highway, which is good for an electric car.
 The Leaf can travel 84 miles on a fully charged battery, and some critics note that the Leaf’s driving range may limit its appeal to some shoppers.
 Reviewers report that the Leaf has an agile ride, communicative steering and feels stable while cornering.
 Critics add that the Leaf’s firm brake pedal provides excellent feedback.

-Auto writers like the 2015 Nissan Leaf’s modern interior design, though some say the Leaf’s interior materials include a fair amount of unimpressive plastics.
-The automotive press notes that the Leaf’s cabin feels open and offers excellent visibility.
-Test drivers think the front seats are roomy, and a few add that the rear seats are more spacious than those in many compact cars.
+Though the 2015 Nissan Leaf's cabin has an abundance of unimpressive plastics, according to test drivers, they appreciate the interior's modern design.
+The cabin has an open feel and provides outstanding visibility, critics say.
+They add that the front seats are spacious, and a few find the rear seats roomier than those found in many compact cars.
 The Leaf’s cargo space is good for an electric car.
 Standard features on the 2015 Nissan Leaf include Bluetooth, automatic climate control, satellite radio, a USB port and a rearview camera.
 Optional features include navigation, a seven-speaker Bose audio system and Nissan’s Around View Monitor, which uses multiple cameras to give a 360-degree view around the vehicle when parking.